BenYtt/AutoHotKeyScripts/README.md

-# AutoHotKeyScripts
+# AutoHotkeyScripts

 ## AutoCastD3

 This script aims to help players used to "numlock-casting" in Diablo 3 to achieve the same thing using this simple script.
-To run this script [AutoHotKey](https://www.autohotkey.com) needs to be correctly installed.
+To run this script [AutoHotkey](https://www.autohotkey.com) needs to be correctly installed.

 *Run the script.*